 Draft vector data now available

 We announced plans at the 2021 NACIS conference to build a more accurate and slightly more detailed new version of Natural Earth.
 Hydrography—coasts, rivers, lakes, glaciers, and ice shelves— would serve as a foundation for the rebuilt dataset.
-One year and countless hours later, we are pleased to show you what we created.
+Eighteen months and countless hours later, we are pleased to show you what we created.

 Below you will find links to the draft data, which now covers the entire world.
 There's a lot of stuff, including 14,575 rivers, 7,623, lakes, 4,211 glaciers, 14,748 islands, and 376 Antarctic ice shelves.

 The latest version (May 24, 2023) includes bathymetry polygons.